-82 On the choice to categorize these types together as "ESG expertise" see note 57 supra.
+83 On the choice to lump these types together as "ESG expertise" see note 58 supra.

-83 See, e.g., Adams et al, supra note 52, at 642 ("All boards have a director with finance and accounting skills.
+84 See, e.g., Adams et al, supra note 53, at 642 ("All boards have a director with finance and accounting skills.
 Boards also tend to have management skills (89.5% of boards) and leadership skills (74.7%) in common.
 But some boards will also have legal skills (34%) or risk management skills (27.6%), while others have manufacturing skills (37.3%) or entrepreneurial skills (16%).").

-84 A note on our sample size: the current draft utilizes insights from six interviews, and we are in the process of incorporating insights from additional interviews.
-Interviews are not the primary source of data in this Article, but rather serve a purpose of adding richness and context to the data.
-As a result, a relatively small number of interviews could suffice.
-The guiding principle of how many interviews are enough in this context is reaching saturation.
-For the guidelines and logic in such contexts see, e.g., Patricia I. Fuchs & Lawrence R. Ness, Are We There Yet?
+85 A note on our sample size: the current draft utilizes insights from six interviews, and we are in the process of incorporating insights from additional interviews.
+Since interviews are not the primary source of data in this Article, but rather serve a purpose of adding richness and context to the data, a relatively small number of interviews could suffice, as long as we reach saturation.
+For the guidelines and logic behind these considerations see, e.g., Patricia I. Fuchs & Lawrence R. Ness, Are We There Yet?
 Data Saturation in Qualitative Research, 20 QUAL.
 REPORT 1408 (2015).

-85 Cf. Adams, supra note 22, at 352; Pugliese et al., supra note 24, at 272.
+86 Cf. Adams, supra note 22, at 352; Pugliese et al., supra note 24, at 272.

-86 Pugliese, id; see also KATE RAWORTH ET AL., CONDUCTING SEMI-STRUCTURED INTERVIEWS (2012).
+87 Pugliese, id; see also Kate Raworth et al., Conducting Semi-Structured Interviews (2012).